Patient information on Glandular Fever (Infectious Mononucleosis)

 What is the treatment for Glandular Fever?

-There is no specific glandular fever treatment.
-In order to maximise recovery the following measures
+There is no specific treatment for this condition.
+In order to maximise recovery the following measures are recommended:

 - Ensure plenty of rest

-- Relieve discomfort with the use of non-prescription analgesia as required (e.g.
+- Relieve fever & discomfort with the use of non-prescription analgesia as required (e.g. Paracetamol/Ibuprofen) –ensure you closely follow the dosing instructions.

 - Drink plenty of fluids